 Bringing young children to Edinburgh's Festivals

-Edinburgh's Festivals might not seem an obvious choice for parents with young children - but with a little planning, all the family will have a great time.
+Edinburgh's Festivals are a fantastic choice for a family holiday, even for parents with young children.
 Here are our top tips on what the festivals have to offer!

 Festival Fun throughout the year